 Experienced geriatricians like Dr. Kernisan prefer resorting to a few small doses of antipsychotic medication, rather than using popular sedatives.

-Dr. Kernisan’s top recommendation is to provide your senior with lots of family support via non-drug techniques like reassurance, comfort, and pleasant distractions.
+Dr. Kernisan’s top recommendation is to provide your senior with ample family support through non-drug techniques such as reassurance, comfort, and pleasant distractions.

 5. Get expert advice before the move

-The Alzheimer’s Association is a great resource for specific advice and suggestions on these tricky situations.
+The Alzheimer’s Association is an excellent resource for specific advice and suggestions on these tricky situations.

-When you speak with one of their family care specialists or social workers, you can describe your older adult’s mental, physical, and emotional state and get tailored ideas for minimizing the disruption brought on by a move.
+When you speak with one of their family care specialists or social workers, you can describe your older adult’s mental, physical, and emotional state and receive tailored ideas to minimize the disruption of a move.

 Recommended for you:

-A member of the Daughterhood community asked for advice with an assisted living situation that many families are dealing with.
+A member of the Daughterhood community asked for advice on an assisted-living situation many families are dealing with.
 To answer this question, Anne Tumlinson, founder of Daughterhood, asked DailyCaring and Dr. Leslie Kernisan, founder of Better Health While Aging, for suggestions.
 This article is based on the response that we collaborated on.

 Daughterhood’s mission is to support and build confidence in women who are managing their parents’ care.
 Founder Anne Tumlinson coaches women and men to insist on excellent care and a meaningful experience for their parents.
 For the last 23 years, she’s worked to improve how America cares for its frailest, most vulnerable older adults.
-Anne has testified before federal commissions and Congress as well as consulted with hospitals, nursing homes, assisted living providers, and home care companies.
+Anne has testified before federal commissions and Congress, and has consulted with hospitals, nursing homes, assisted living providers, and home care companies.

 The best laid plans….